Nonakesh/nonakesh/content/projects/tilecomposer.md

 featured: true
 ---

-A procedural content generation asset on the Unity Asset Store.
-Finished, except for support and maintenance.

-A procedural content generation asset on the Unity Asset Store.
-Finished, except for support and maintenance.
+A procedural content generation asset with a focus on usability.

+Internally, it uses constraint solvers to fit together tiles on a grid while following constraints created by the user.
+It can use the Wave Function Collapse algorithm or the Z3 SMT solver.

 <!--more-->